conda-forge/cfep/cfep-15.md

 - We will provide no ongoing support for Python 2.7 builds and any builds are provided on an "as-is" basis.
 - We will remove vs2008 as a compiler in conjunction with the deprecation of Python 2.7.
+- We will add a `cf202003` label to all packages in main.

 ## Reference